zuplo/docs/docs/overview/handlers.md

 ## Custom Handlers

-If one of the built in handlers doesn't meet your needs, you can write anything needed in a custom handler.
+If one of the built-in handlers doesn't meet your needs, you can write anything needed in a custom handler.
 Custom handlers are simple Javascript/Typescript functions with the following signature.

 ```ts
 import { ZuploRequest, ZuploContext } from "@zuplo/runtime";